microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/CustomerInsightsSetup.md

 # Dynamics Customer Insights Deployment
 Please follow the steps below to set up the Customer Insights (CI) environment

 # Step 1: Setup Customer Insights Environment
 In this step you will create a Customer Insights environment, that you will use for this solution accelerator.

 1. Navigate to the [Customer Insights workspace](https://home.ci.ai.dynamics.com/) to create a new environment
+> * **Note**: if you have used Customer Insights before, you might not see steps 1.1-1.4
 2. Select Country/Region

 ![Customer Insights](./ci_img/CIRegion.png)